CAIDA/catalog-data/sources/solution/how_to_get_range_of_allocated_or_reserved_ips/README.md

     "id": "how_to_get_range_of_allocated_or_reserved_ips",
-    "name": "How to get the range of allocated or reserved IPs?", "description": "The following solution will create two dictionaries listing the designations of IP addresses, one compressed with out specific designations, one with designations.", "question": "How to get the range of reserved and allocated ASNs" tags:[
+    "name": "How to get the range of allocated or reserved IPs?", "description": "The following solution will create two dictionaries listing the designations of IP addresses, one compressed with out specific designations, one with designations.", "question": "How to get the range of reserved and allocated ASNs", "tags": [
       "ipv4",
       "iana",
       "ip address",